KF59874/Election_Analysis/README.md

 ## Election-Audit Summary

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

-As was requested by the Colorado Board of Elections, an analysis was concluded for the congressional election.
+As requested by the Colorado Board of Elections, an analysis was concluded for the congressional election.

 The analysis was extended to give a more detailed insight on which county had a higher vote turnout.
 It also included each candidates separate voting counts.